modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeploy.md

    ![Outputs](../images/customerHosted/armDeployDeploymentsOutputs.png)

-1. Now go back to Azure Acive Directory -> App registrations -> CreateTeam API -> Authentication and click Add a Platform, then click Web
+1. Using same tenant that was used to create API and Client App registrations , go to Azure Acive Directory -> App registrations -> CreateTeam API -> Authentication and click Add a Platform, then click Web

    ![AddPlatform](../images/customerHosted/registerapplication13.png)